An absolute app development tool

 Flutter works in a very different way than the other cross-platform toolkits.
 It provides an engine with a portable runtime to build the application.
 When developing a native application, its framework is built upon the Skia graphics library that offers various widgets.

-This way, Flutter provides more flexibility to build a cross-platform application with much better performance.
+This way, Flutter app development companies provides more flexibility to build a cross-platform application with much better performance.
 Its wide widget library clubbed with other open-source widgets brands it as a complete platform to work with.
 All in all, Flutter offers an ideal platform to developers for development of cross-platform apps that too without making any compromise.

 Dart is the programming language developed by Google on which Flutter apps are built.
 It is used to build web, mobile apps, and a server.
 With its feature of right compilation, the object-oriented language becomes the top choice for developers to build native apps.
 It also offers efficient development workflow in collaboration with Flutter’s jacked reloading.
 Recently only, Flutter moved to the 2.0 version of Dart.